-Active in the opera scene, Sangeetha recently performed the role of Chrysothemis in A Look at Elektra (New York Chamber Music Festival) and Laetitia in The Old Maid and the Thief with Opera Huntsville.
-In the Fall of 2023, she will return to the New York Chamber Music Festival for a program of French operatic duets, preparing excerpts from Thaïs, Manon (cover) and Faust (cover).
-Other recent performances include Nashville Opera’s annual Opera on the Mountain as a featured soloist, in the “Evolution of Ingenue” with the Metropolitan Opera Guild, and in the opening gala concert atthe Amadeo Bassi Festival.
+In the world of opera, Sangeetha returned to the New York Chamber Music Festival in fall of 2024 to sing excerpts from Semiramide in a concert of "Love Duets".
+Previously, at the same festival in 2023, she performed scenes from French opera (Thaïs, Manon (cover), and Faust (cover) and in 2022 performed the role of Chrysothemis in A Look at Elektra.
+Other recent roles include Laetitia in The Old Maid and the Thief with Opera Huntsville, Nashville Opera’s annual Opera on the Mountain, the “Evolution of Ingenue” with the Metropolitan Opera Guild, and in the opening gala concert at the Amadeo Bassi Festival.
 In concert, she also performed the role of Cinderella in Martin Warren’s The True Story of Cinderella with Opera Huntsville.
 Other favorite roles include Mimì (La Bohème) (Festival di Ostra), Pamina (Die Zauberflöte), Antonia (Les Contes d’Hoffmann), Madame Herz (Der Schauspieldirektor), 1st French Woman in the world premiere of Eleanor and the 1st Calaveras in Frida (The Society for New Music).
-About Pamina, the CVNC Arts Journal wrote: "Soprano Sangeetha Ekambaram lacked nothing in vocal power or beauty of line in the roleof Pamina.
-Her voice was beautifully supported across its range and she conveyed the emotional range superbly."

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.